 - Roadblocks and checkpoints can be established without warning and disruptions to services – including telephone and internet networks – have been experienced.

-not to travel to the border areas with Kenya, South Sudan, and Sudan, including the Gambella Region and the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.
+Do not travel to the border areas with Kenya, South Sudan, and Sudan, including the Gambella Region and the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.

-not to travel to the disputed border area with Eritrea due to the threat of violence at any time.
+Do not travel to the disputed border area with Eritrea due to the threat of violence at any time.
 Clashes between Ethiopian and Eritrean armed forces took place in June 2016 around the Tsorona Central Front militarised border area.
 Fighting was reported in the areas of Humera, Tsorona, Zalambessa and Badme.

-- Sporadic violence continues in the Gambella Region, most recently resulting in over 200 deaths following an armed incursion by elements of South Sudan's Murle community in April 2016.
+- Sporadic violence continues in the Gambella Region, resulting in over 200 deaths following an armed incursion by elements of South Sudan's Murle community in April 2016.
 Tensions in the area remain high, with the likelihood of further clashes.

-- Because of the dangerous security situation, we strongly recommend that you
+- Because of the dangerous security situation,

 register your travel and contact details, so we can contact you in an emergency.

 Travel Smart for general advice for all travellers.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the